pcoleman-pixafy/ajax-method/README.md

 1. Run npm install "git+ssh://git@bitbucket.org/pixafymodules/ajax-method.git"
 2. Add 'node_modules/ajax-methods/ajax-methods.js' to your Gruntfile in the uglify config.
     *  If you are using the PRTG Theme as your base you can skip step 2 as it will automatically be included.
+3. Run 'grunt uglify' so that the file gets included in your minified module.

 ```